cweagans/docs-meta/docs/general/features.md

 ## Automatic table of contents

 If you're using a wide enough screen, you'll see that there is also a table of contents to the right of this text.
 The table of contents is generated from the heading structure in the document.
 It generally does the right thing most of the time, but it really helps if the text headings don't skip levels in either direction.
 It's probably a good idea to avoid doing that anyway.

+Note that the table of contents is only added when there are multiple headings in the document.
+Otherwise, the column won't show up at all.

 ## GitHub links